The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Ballpoint pens should be stored with the point down.

-The viscous thick ink requires gravity to write so storing it with the point down will ensure that your ballpoint is ready to write with minimal effort.
+The viscous thick ink requires gravity to write.
+Therefore, storing it with the point down will ensure that your ballpoint is ready to write with minimal effort.

 How to clean ballpoint pens